Raicuparta/nomai-vr/README.md

 ## Requirements

 - Version 1.1.10+ of the game installed;
-- Only Epic and Steam versions are supported.
-Xbox App / Gamepass version will be supported soon;
+- Supports all PC versions of the game (Steam, Epic or Game Pass);
 - Echoes of the Eye DLC is fully supported but not required;
 - A VR Headset;
 - VR controllers (not playable with a regular game controller);
 - A VR-Ready PC;
-- Steam and SteamVR installed (even if you have the Epic version);
+- Steam and SteamVR installed (even if you're using a non-Steam version of the game);
 - Strong VR legs (it can be a very intense VR experience);
-- Not compatible with any other mods.

 ## Enabling Fixed Foveated Rendering